Become a Volunteer

 - Bathing, grooming, playing, or any interaction with animals is encouraged.
 However, please let a staff member know which animal you will be taking out.
 Not all animals are friendly.

-- If you bathe or groom an animal, please clean up afterwards.
+- If you bathe or groom an animal, please clean up afterward.

-- Volunteers will not show animals to the customers
+- Volunteers will show animals to the customers

 - Animals under six months of age are not permitted in play yards.